hpakdaman/laravel-enums/README.md

 # Laravel Enum
-A library which provide enum type variable for your Laravel project
+A library which provide enum types variable for your Laravel project

 # installation